 Wennington Green, Bow, London

-At the intersection of Roman Road and Grove Road lies Wennington Green – a patch of parkland principally sculpted by flying bombs.
+At the intersection of Roman Road and Grove Road lies Wennington Green – a patch of land in Mile End Park principally sculpted by flying bombs.
 In fact, an English Heritage plaque on the railway bridge a little further down Grove Road commemorates the first one to strike London.

 The blitz largely levelled the hundred or so turn-of-the-century terraces, common stock of the working class East End, on what is now the Green but up until the early ‘90s a row of dilapidated dwellings persisted.
 These residences were mostly derelict, abandoned and occasionally squatted, but for one, ex-docker Mr Sidney Gale of No. 193, a condemned house remained a home.